-The Kilmore case shows good agreement in the extent of the predicted fire for the first few hours of the simulation.
-However, the simulation results in a significant under prediction of the burned area at 17:00 (see Figure 3, area 'A').
+The Kilmore case shows over prediction in the extent of the predicted fire for the first few hours of the simulation, however the simulation results significantly under predict the burned area at 17:00 (see Figure 4, area 'A').
 This is most likely due to the following factors:

-1. A spotting model was not included in the simulation.
+- 1. A spotting model was not included in the simulation.
 It was reported that significant long range spotting of several kilometres occurred during the afternoon of the fire.
-Some of these break outs can be seen on the southern flanks of reconstruction (arrows in Figure 3).

-2. Unmodified weather data from the Kilmore Gap AWS was used.
-As the fire propagated to the south east the head of the fire moved further from the weather station used for input data.
-This may have resulted in different wind speeds at the head of the fire to that used in the model.
+Some of these break outs can be seen on the southern flanks of reconstruction (arrows in Figure 3). - 2.
+Unmodified weather data from the Kilmore Gap AWS was used.
+As the fire propagated to the south east the head of the fire moved further from the weather station used.
+This may have resulted in different wind speeds at the head of the fire to that used in the model. - 3.
 To attempt to better correlate with actual fire observations, adjustments could be made to the input weather data including increasing the wind speed.
+A detailed fuel age or fuel load map may also be able to explain the changes in the observed spread rates.
 Future modelling could also include long range spot fires ignited from recorded breakout positions.

+Figure 4 - Hourly isochrones of Kilmore East simulation shown in black, first isochrones at 14:00.
+Initial fire shown as first isochrone.
+Reconstructed fires at 14:00, 15:00 and 16:00 are shown in yellow for comparison to early isochrones.
+Isochrones are superimposed over threat score visualisation.

-5 Giblin River Case
+6 Giblin River Fire